PhantomPilots/AutoFarming/README.md

 - **Visual Interface**: No need to remember command-line arguments

 **To use the GUI:**
-1. Inside `scripts`, click on `main.bat`.
+1. Inside `scripts`, click on `main.exe`.
 This should open an interface to interact with.
 5. Select the farmer tab you want to use
 6. Configure the arguments in the left panel
 7. Click "START" to begin farming